konflux-ci/architecture/ADR/0011-roles-and-permissions.md

 Accepted

 ## Context
 Stonesoup is using Kubernetes as the control plane for managing its resources.
 We require a system for managing user roles and permissions in this context.
-We have defined the following roles for our project: "Contributor", "Maintainer", and "Owner".
+We have defined the following roles for our project: "Contributor", "Maintainer", and "Admin".
 We need to map these roles to specific permissions in the Kubernetes RBAC system, in terms of API groups, verbs, and resources.

 ## Decision